Last updated on December 31st, 2018 at 12:01 pm

 It’s almost impossible to find the perfect gift for everyone, but if you’re traveling to South America, it just so happens that I’m an expert in shopping around Latin America.
 While on your dream holiday in South America, be sure to leave some extra room in your luggage to bring home a few of these souvenirs for your friends and family, and maybe even for yourself.

 Let’s discover the Must Buy Souvenirs from South America!

 Best Souvenirs from Argentina

-Buenos Aires should be named ‘the city of souvenirs’ because there are so many different souvenirs to buy.
+This country should be named ‘the city of souvenirs’ because there are so many different Buenos Aires souvenirs you can buy.
 You can find something for the whole family, ranging from a leather bag for your mother to a Mafalda wallet for the teenagers in the family.
 For food lovers, bring home some alfajores, a delightful sandwich cookie filled with Dulce de leche.
 And to accompany your cookies, take home a bottle or two of Argentinian wine.
 If red is your calling, choose Malbec, and if you’re looking for white consider a bottle of Torrontes.

 During your trip to Argentina, you must try mate.
 This traditional drink made of dried leaves is the national drink and also makes for a very social experience.
 If you wish to bring a little bit of Argentina home with you, purchase the gourd (that is made of calabash, wood, or ceramic/plastic for the more modern).
 The gourds and mate can be found nearly anywhere in Buenos Aires, but I recommend going to the Sunday San Telmo Market to find the perfect gourd.